khiner/flowgrid/README.md

 My goal with FlowGrid is to create a framework for making artful/(self-)educational/useful interactive audiovisual programs.

-_Still actively building this.
-Expect main to be occasionally broken._
+_Still in its early stages.
+Expect things to be broken!_

 ## Application architecture